MedTechChain/backend/CONTRIBUTING.md

 - `email`
   - `EmailData`: An abstract class that stores the basic email data (recipient, subject and template) and is used to store the data common for all email types (i.e. child classes).
   - `CredentialsEmail`: A class that stores the data necessary to send an email with the credentials when registering a new user.
+- `queries`
+  - `DeviceType`: An enum class used to represent different types of devices that can be queried on the chain (currently "count" and "average").
+  - `QueryType`: An enum class used to represent different types of queries that can be sent to the chain (currently "bedside_monitor", "wearable_device" and "both").
 - `Researcher.java`: A DTO class for a researcher that will be sent when researchers have been requested.
 - `UserData.java`: A class that is used to store the user data (userID, username, password, email, first name, last name, affiliation etc.).
-- `UserRole.java`: An enum class used to represent different user roles (currently "Admin" and "Researcher"), used for authorization checks when accessing endpoints.
+- `UserRole.java`: An enum class used to represent different user roles (currently "admin" and "researcher"), used for authorization checks when accessing endpoints.
 A new user is registered as researcher and this role cannot be changed.
 There is only one admin.

 `repositories`